 As a consumer, it is important to look for this number, this is to ensure that the product is legit and is being regulated (3).

-In order for a brand to make claims on their labels, they need to submit an application to provide the following information:
+In order for a brand to make claims on its labels, they need to submit an application to provide the following information:

 - Medicinal ingredients